mdilomuanya/spotify-global-trends-analyzer/README.md

 - Create backup copies of key aggregates

 ### 4. Tableau: Dashboard Visualization
-Final visualizations were built in Tableau (`Spotify_Tableau_Final.twb`) to visually answer our four key questions.
-Dashboards include:
+To visually answer our four key questions visualizations were built in Tableau and are displayed on my [Tableau Public Page](https://public.tableau.com/app/profile/matthew.david.ilomuanya/vizzes).

+The dashboards include:
 - Bar charts of genre popularity by country
 - Bubble plots of artists' global reach
 - Highlight tables of regional superstars with localized success